Choosing our own jobs, homes, and friends.

-Self Advocacy is led by and for people with developmental disabilities.
-In its most familiar form, it is involves local groups of self-advocates who work together to learn about taking charge of their lives, fighting discrimination, making decisions and choices, and becoming more independent.
+Self-Advocacy is led by and for people with developmental disabilities.
+In its most familiar form, it involves local groups of self-advocates who work together to learn about taking charge of their lives, fighting discrimination, making decisions and choices, and becoming more independent.

 Self-Advocacy is not the same as advocacy for people with disabilities.
 Self-Advocacy is about people with disabilities advocating for themselves.
 It is about civil rights and supporting people in speaking up for themselves in order to bring about changes in policies, attitudes, and opportunities.

 Self-Advocacy Support Groups include:

 Tulsa People First: Tulsa chapter of Oklahoma People First, a non-profit, state-wide, self-advocacy group run by, and for, people with developmental disabilities.

 DayMakers: Two separate activity groups for adults with developmental disabilities.
 Each group meets weekly, one in Broken Arrow and one in Tulsa.

 Links: A support and social skills group for adults with high-functioning autism.
 Monthly gatherings are designed to help participants build positive social skills as well as enjoy a variety of fun activities.